 Census returns 1841-1901 and census schedule books 1911 are available to consult online at Ancestry.com, which can be accessed free of charge through computer terminals at Staffordshire Record Office, Stoke on Trent City Archives and Burton-upon-Trent Family History Centre at Burton Library.
 A complete set of Staffordshire census entries 1841-1901 in microfiche format is held at Staffordshire Record Office, whilst Stoke on Trent City Archives hold microfiche copies for a more limited area.

-For information about earlier lists of population and religious censuses, please follow the links on the left.
+For information about earlier lists of population and religious censuses, please follow the links on the right.